NavinKumarMNK/Face-Recognition-From-Crowd/README.md

 # Face Recognition System - Detect and Recognize Faces from the Crowd

-### Project Completed with bugssss
-    These bugs are newly created in this commit!
 ## Overview

 This project is a face recognition system that uses YOLOv7 to detect and extract faces from a crowd, Facenet to extract features, and ArcMarginModel to recognize faces stored in the directory `./databases`.
 The system can be applied to photos, videos, and live-streams.